Writing the City creative writing workshops

 Workshop #2 - Weirding the Urban Mundane with Brian Wood-Koiwa Sun.
 17 May 2026

-A creative writing workshop led by Brian Wood-Koiwa, co-founder of Writing the City Workshops, author of the UrbanWeird serial novels Flowers Wilt, Weeds Thrive and Conspiracy of False Citizens, and Tokyo photowalk guide.
+A creative writing workshop led by Brian Wood-Koiwa, co-founder of Writing the City Workshops, author of the UrbanWeird serial novels Flowers Wilt, Weeds Thrive and Conspiracy of False Citizens, and a literary & technical editor.
+He also offers guided photowalks in Tokyo.

 Come and get a bit weird with the mundane.
 Not everything in The City is neon psychedelic, rumbling trains, and the constant hubbub of the human mass.